Issued: 20 December 2016

 If you have been affected by this event, there may be provision for you to claim for certain benefits provided by your travel insurance policy.
 Limits, conditions and exclusions apply under your policy.

-We will assess all claims in accordance with your Product Disclosure Statement (PDS) and your Certificate of Insurance.
+We will assess all claims in accordance with your Policy Wording and your Certificate of Insurance.
 Your cover will depend on the type of plan you purchased and your particular circumstances.

 If you have started your journey and your transport is cancelled, delayed, shortened or diverted because of this event, you may have provision to claim for reasonable alternative travel, accommodation and meal expenses.